-MRI tests and epilepsy
+MRI scans and epilepsy

-What is an MRI scan used for?
+What is an MRI scan?

-Will I be offered an MRI scan?
+When should I have an MRI scan?

-• The orginal scan results were unclear
+• The original scan results were unclear

 • Your epilepsy has changed